LedgerHQ/rust-app-password-manager/doc/impl.md

 - 1: passwords are returned encrypted and MACed.
 Only a device with the same seed can import the returned data.

+This command returns the number of password entries that will be exported, encoded in big-endian with 4 bytes.
 Once the export procedure has been started, each password must be retrieved with the ExportNext command.
 The export procedure ends when all passwords have been readout.